Presidency of Harry S. Truman: 80th Congress and the Taft–Hartley Act

 In response to the labor unrest of 1945 and 1946, Congress passed the Labor Management Relations Act of 1947, also known as the Taft–Hartley Act, which amended the National Labor Relations Act of 1935.
 Truman vetoed the bill, denouncing it as "slave-labor bill," but Congress overrode the veto.
 The Taft-Hartley Act added a list of prohibited union actions to the National Labor Relations Act of 1935 (also known as the Wagner Act), which had defined several types of employer actions as unfair labor practices.
 Taft-Hartley prohibited jurisdictional strikes, in which a union strikes to pressure an employer to assign particular work to the employees that union represents, and secondary boycotts and "common situs" picketing, in which unions picket, strike, or refuse to handle the goods of a business with which they have no primary dispute but which is associated with a targeted business.
 (Note: A later statute, the Labor Management Reporting and Disclosure Act, passed in 1959, tightened these restrictions on secondary boycotts still further.)
 The act also outlawed closed shops, which were contractual agreements that required an employer to hire only union members.
 The Taft–Hartley Act also granted states power to pass "right-to-work laws," which ban union shop shops.
 All union officials were required to sign an affidavit that they were not Communists or else the union would lose its federal bargaining powers guaranteed by the National Labor Relations Board.

 Despite his vocal opposition to the Taft–Hartley Act, Truman used its emergency provisions a number of times to halt strikes and lockouts.
-Repeated union efforts to repeal or modify it always failed, and it remains in effect today.
+Repeated union efforts to repeal or modify it always failed, and it remains in effect.
 Historian James T. Patterson concludes that: